 You may also consider switching to an Australia work visa or consulting a migration agent Australia for long-term immigration planning.

-A student can work up to 48 hours per fortnight during the academic term and unlimited hours during official breaks.
+A student visa holder can work up to 48 hours per fortnight during the academic term and unlimited hours during official course breaks, as per current regulations.